shariq1989/cookbook/content/recipe/crispy_sesame_tofu.md

 * Extra-Firm Tofu: Extra-firm tofu holds up best during the frying process, leaving it crispy and tasty.

-* Sesame: Sesame is introduced in two ways: sesame oil and a variety of sesame seeds.
+* Sesame: I am a firm believer that tofu and sesame are the perfect pair.
+I introduced sesame in two ways: sesame oil and white and black sesame seeds.

-* Chili: Chili oil, chili paste, and chili flakes bring heat to balance the sweetness of the coconut dressing.
+* Chilis: Chili oil, chili paste, and chili flakes bring the heat that balances the sweetness of the dressing.

+* Panko: I used panko for this recipe to create the crust for the tofu.
+If you're looking for a low-carb option, check out my Low-Carb Breadcrumb Panko recipe.

 #### What equipment do I need to make this recipe?